Pros and cons of two one-way tickets vs one round-trip (and a warning)

 Prior to flying Starlux Airlines A321neo business class for the first time, I needed to get to Taipei.
 To do so, I booked to one-way tickets:

-2. Tokyo Narita to Taipei on Scoot
+2. Tokyo Narita to Taipei on a Scoot A320

 Prior to leaving San Diego, I noticed that Scoot uses the same terminal as Japan Airlines at NRT.
 I figured that I’d just get my Scoot boarding pass from the gate agent when I arrived.